-The Book of Mormon translated by Joseph Smith contains an account of Jesus Christ in the Americas and has been published in dozens of languages.
+Joseph Smith’s translation of the Book of Mormon contains an account of Jesus Christ in the Americas and has been published in dozens of languages.
 The record viewed as holy scripture by Latter-day Saints has increasingly become a focal point of scholars.
 This cornerstone article compiles select findings from some of today’s most fascinating Book of Mormon research.

 Brandon Sanderson is one of today’s most popular fiction writers.
 Books like Mistborn and Way of Kings have captured the hearts of millions—and some of Sanderson’s fans have asked if his Latter-day Saint faith influences their favorite storylines.
 In this interview, BYU’s Nick Frederick ponders a fun hypothetical: What if Nephites from the Book of Mormon had found an inspiring record like The Way of Kings?